selrahcjt/selrahcjt/README.md

 - ⚡ Fun fact: ...
 -->
  🌱 I’m currently learning: Google Cybersecurity 🔐 <br/>
- ⚡ Fun fact: I can blow saliva bubbles! 🫧 <br/>
+ ⚡ Fun fact: I can blow saliva bubbles 🫧 <br/>
  💬 Inspirational quote: "Always strive to improve yourself to become better today than you were yesterday, <br/> to serve those around you and the world.” ― Roy T. Bennett